MHSeals/mhsboat_ctrl/commands_to_run_boat.md

 ros2 launch mhsboat_ctrl mapping.launch.py
 ```

+Parameters:

+- `headless_mode` (default: `True`): Controls whether computer vision tries to display images on the screen.
+Set to `False` to enable image display.

 *Details:* The mapping launch file (launch/mapping.launch.py) sets up nodes to process sensor data and generate maps.
 This is especially useful for simulation and diagnostic purposes.

 ### 4. Controller